syoyo/tinydng/README.md

 TinyDNGLoader is licensed under MIT license.

-Part of NEF decoding code is usnig dcraw, which is licensed under GPL.
+Part of NEF decoding code is using dcraw, which is licensed under GPL.
 (define `TINY_DNG_ENABLE_GPL`)

 TinyDNGLoader uses the following third party libraries.